The adventures of selkie THE Fox: World's end

 But when has destiny ever played out?

 When her song ended, Selkie dropped the violin on the ground.
-From her humanoid fox form to her human form, she shifted, but kept her bushy fox tail and ears to scratch.
+Shifting from her humanoid fox form to her human form, she retained her bushy fox tail and ears to scratch.
 A lone wanderer she became.
 Maybe she didn’t quite deserve this fate, but Selkie had nowhere else to wander.
 She tapped her foot on the ground, her ears twitching at the sight of a figure walking toward her.
 She inhaled and clenched her fists, ready to flee until she saw the figure to not be a demon, but a man.

 Can’t be the others then.